Automorphisms of prime power order of weighted hypersurfaces: Automorphisms of prime power order of quasi-smooth hypersurfaces

 The most frequently encountered case of hypersurfaces in weighted projective space in geometric applications is when each $a_i$ divides $d$.
 In this case, we provide in \cref{order_weights_divides_d} a complete criterion for determining the prime numbers that appear as the order of an automorphism of a smooth hypersurface of degree $d$ in $\PP_a^{n+1}$.

 \cref{order_weights_divides_d} includes the classical projective space, where each $a_i = 1$, which was proven in \cite[Proposition~2.2]{GL13} and can be regarded as its generalization.
-Moreover, in \cite{Sano_Tasin}, the authors study the $K$-stability of quasi-smooth weighted Fano hypersurfaces $X \in \PP_{a}^{n+1}$ of degree $d$, and also characterize the finite automorphism group of quasi-smooth Fano weighted complete intersections, under the assumption that each weight $a_i$ divides $d$, so our \cref{order_weights_divides_d} applies.
+Moreover, in \cite{Sano_Tasin}, the authors study the $K$-stability of quasi-smooth weighted Fano hypersurfaces $X \in \PP_{a}^{n+1}$ of degree $d$ and characterize their finite automorphism groups under the assumption that each weight $a_i$ divides $d$; our \cref{order_weights_divides_d} provides a complete criterion for the prime orders that can occur in this setting.
 In addition, the classification of Fano threefolds containing a smooth rational surface with ample normal bundle, as presented in \cite{Campana_Flenner}, also falls under the hypotheses of \cref{order_weights_divides_d}, as we show below in \cref{ex:campana-flenner}.